geminem03/ECE243/README.md

 ## Lab 2: Accessing Memory, Loops, Conditional Branches

 Dive deeper into Assembly Language programming in Lab 2.
 Explore memory access, loop structures, and conditional branches.
 Enhance your skills in program development and gain a comprehensive understanding of real-time execution on the DE1-SoC board.
 Engage in hands-on interactions with the Monitor Program for a holistic learning experience.

+## Lab 3: Logic Instructions, Subroutines and Memory Mapped Output

+The goal of this lab is to cover the following concepts/skills: using the logic and shift instructions to access single bits, understanding how to make a subroutine, and how transfer of control works, as well as parameter passing, what memory-mapped output is, and an introduction to time in the form of software delay loops.
+This, together with practice in basic assembly programming, accessing memory through loads and stores and those crucial de- bugging skills that are the key pathway to becoming an engineer!